5 Star Trusted Rating

 Global Migration Trends & Competitive Positioning

 Argentina is aligning itself with a growing global trend where countries use investment migration to attract high-net-worth individuals (HNWIs).
-Similar to programs like the U.S. EB-5 (starting from $800,000) or the newly proposed U.S. “Gold Card” visa (offering U.S. residency for a $5 million investment), Argentina’s CBI program offers a significantly lower entry threshold — approximately $500,000 — and grants full citizenship rather than just permanent residency.
+Similar to programs like the U.S. EB-5 (starting from $800,000) or the newly proposed U.S. “Gold Card” visa (offering U.S. residency for a $5 million investment), Argentina’s CBI program may offer a significantly lower entry threshold approximately $200,000 - $500,00, and grants full citizenship rather than just permanent residency.
 This positions Argentina as a highly cost-effective alternative, particularly for investors priced out of U.S. or EU options.

 The official Argentina CBI agency - operating under the Ministry of Economy - will coordinate project evaluations, manage certifications, and promote the program globally.
 Argentina is especially attractive for those seeking not only financial diversification but also geopolitical neutrality, fewer tax burdens, and greater flexibility compared to jurisdictions with heavy tax compliance like the U.S.